Skip to main content

 Christ offers a better sort of conversion

 As Christians, we talk about conversion a lot.
 Our conversion is to be a turning point, a turn away from sin (repentance) and toward Christ (faith).
 In doing this, we see several things happen.
 Paul lists some of them in 1 Corinthians 6:11, right after a prohibition about same-sex sexual behaviour.
 He says “you were washed, you were sanctified, you were justified”.
 Moreover, God takes us and He places us in the church as members of his family.
 In doing so, He sets us in a community that is to become our primary source of intimacy with others.
 There should be no conflation of this type of conversion with the kind offered by so-called conversion therapy.
-God does not promise to change our sexual orientation, but He makes it so that we can enjoy the full measure of His grace, whatever our sexuality, and He offers us the means and the relationships needed to live to live a fulfilled life in worship of Him.
+God does not promise to change our sexual orientation, but He makes it so that we can enjoy the full measure of His grace, whatever our sexuality, and He offers us the means and the relationships needed to live a fulfilled life in worship of Him.

 This article was originally published in the Summer 2021 edition of the TFT magazine, Ascend.
 Click the button below to download your copy.